 A The stretch of I-80 from Interstate 580 to the Bay Bridge is typically the most congested in the region, no matter what time of day or what day of the week.
 Only Highway 1 through Santa Cruz, Highway 101 through the South Bay and Highway 4 in Contra Costa County are as bad, in my opinion.
 While there are no plans to widen I-80 to any significant degree, traffic officials have big plans.
 And this may be the biggest: the first major test of a variable speed limit -- changing the speed limit depending on the flow of traffic.
 Electronic signs would lower the 65 mph limit if traffic was at a crawl, and raise the lower speed when conditions ease.
-Traffic engineers say if drivers slow down as they approach a congested area and all stay at a constant speed, traffic will get through the jammed-up area faster.

 In addition, there are plans to install ramp meters that respond to freeway traffic between Powell Street in Emeryville and Pomona Street in Crockett.
 Traffic signals would also be coordinated on roads lining I-80, and more ramps would get carpool lanes.